maldex/MultiMuMu/Docker/README.md

 Upon mumudvb startup, try to access [http://host-ip:4212](http://127.0.0.1:4212).
 >
 *NOTE*
 - If you get a _permission denied_, the configfile could not be accessed from Docker-Daemon.
-Check your working-directroy for read-permission from group Docker.
+Check your working-directroy for read-permission from group docker.
 - _--name_: give this container instance a specific name.
 - _--device_: map only one adapter into this container.
 - _--publish_: map external/host TCP/4212 into Containers TCP/4212.